-- There are more of them – only a select number of companies run graduate schemes or programs, but many businesses need talented graduate hires.
+- There are more of them – only a select number of companies run graduate schemes or programmes, but many businesses need talented graduate hires.

-- Your graduate job options are more varied: you can find positions in big and much smaller businesses across all industries.
+- Your graduate job options are more varied: you can find positions in businesses across all industries.
 Also, they will all have slightly different hiring practices, which may not be quite so rigorous as the standard grad scheme application process.

 - Your time in a grad job is likely to be less structured.
 Your progression and focus within the company may be more dictated by your strengths and weaknesses, and how things develop as time goes on, rather than following a set program.

 - Entry-level graduate job wages tend to be less competitive than graduate scheme salaries.

 - Because grad jobs are entirely dependent on the company and its requirements, there's no guarantee that the employer you want to work for will be taking on any more graduates that year.
 Unlike grad schemes, which have a guaranteed intake year on year.

 - This does mean you can apply for grad jobs all year round, as opposed to being tied to a particular application window.

 If you're looking for a graduate job or want to apply to a graduate scheme this semester, check out our available opportunities with employers such as PwC, American Express, and more at GradTouch.